nguyenaileen/book-engine/README.md

 # Usage

-To use this project, git clone the repository and run npm i and them npm run dev Or you can visit the deployed application here:
+To use this project, git clone the repository and run npm i and them npm run develop Or you can visit the deployed application here:

 Then search for your books!